theprikshitsharma/Lost-Isles/README.md

 2. **Game States:** I’ve implemented game states, including a pause menu (still in development) and the main gameplay state.
 3. **Bug Fixes:** Addressed and resolved issues with tile clipping.
 The game is currently free of bugs.

+## Showcase

+### Main Character: Check out Character.png for the main character image.
+### Game State: Check out showcase.mp4 for a demonstration of the new pause game screen.